6 Rules You Should Be Following in Paris to Eat like a Local

 Outside of a floral yellow restaurant front

 Wondering if you can order food at those empty tables?
-Ask a staff member if unsure.
+Ask a staff member if you’re unsure.
 Photo credit: Alex Harmuth

-Get the menu fixe
+Get the set menu

-This fixed menu, most commonly found during lunchtime and during the business week, typically changes each day while the price stays the same.
-Even in slightly more upscale spots, you should be able to get at least a two- or three-course meal for under €20.
+This set menu, most commonly found during lunchtime on work days, typically changes each day while the price stays the same.
+Even in slightly more upscale spots, you should be able to get at least a two- or three-course meal for under €25.

 Veal and beans dish